 Each calibration performed includes a certificate, along with an “as found”, “as left” weight or measurement.
 We can help with torque wrenches, pressure gauges, micrometers, and calipers.
 Please see below or contact your local Michelli office for a complete list of our capabilities.

 Michelli has ISO 17025 accredited metrology labs and experienced calibration technicians.
 Let our team ensure your equipment or tools are up to your standards, as well as the standards required to meet compliance & safety guidelines.

 How often should you have your equipment calibrated?

 The answer depends greatly on how much your profits, costs, labor or quality could be affected by an inaccurate measurement.

 Legal for trade scales, including scales used in retail applications must be inspected & calibrated at a frequency set by the state.

 Did you know centrifugal force, elevation & gravity could all affect scale accuracy?
 That’s why it’s very important to have your equipment calibrated locally.

 Regardless of where your scale was purchased, the Michelli service team can install & calibrate it for you.

 Ready to schedule your service?

-We offer calibration services on the following equipment
+We offer Standard NIST Traceable or ISO 17025 Accredited services on the following equipment

 - Outside micrometers